 Here are some quick facts about the flu:

-- Flu cases typically peak in February, but can also be prevalent until May.
+- Flu cases typically start in the fall/winter, peak in February, but can also be prevalent until May.

 - Flu symptoms are associated with a sore throat, a high fever, muscle aches, a cough and malaise.